Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Population-averaged stellar and DM phase-space offsets

 As discussed in Section \ref{sec:energy_transfer}, mergers never drive a very significant response from either the cluster halo or central galaxy in our simulations.
 As a result the variation due to the cluster response is small compared with the variation due to accreted material.

 Across the explored parameter space, variations in the characteristic mass scale of the infalling satellites (orange contours) dominate the population-averaged offsets, while changes in orbital circularity (teal contours) play a secondary role.
 For material at $r>100$~kpc, the dependence on the infalling satellite population is reduced.
 Circularity has little influence on the energy ratio but induces a larger spread in angular momentum, while variations in the stellar mass function can shift the energy ratio in the range $\sim0.8$-$0.95$.
 Importantly, no plausible infalling satellite stellar mass function or orbital circularity distribution yields population-averaged ratios consistent with $\langle \varepsilon \rangle_{\star}/\langle \varepsilon \rangle_{\rm DM}=1$ and $\langle h \rangle_{\star}/\langle h \rangle_{\rm DM}=1$.
-Even at the extremes of the explored parameter space, stripped stars remain systematically more tightly bound and lower-angular momentum than the corresponding stripped DM and a scenario in which the ICL perfectly traces the cluster DM in phase-space is not realised.
+Although Figure \ref{fig:e_am_envelopes} displays only the 1$\sigma$ credible regions, we have verified that this conclusion holds when extending to 3$\sigma$: even at the extremes of the explored parameter space, stripped stars remain systematically more tightly bound and lower in angular momentum than the corresponding stripped DM, and a scenario in which the ICL perfectly traces the cluster DM in phase-space is not realised.

 The sensitivity of the orbital energy and angular momentum ratios to the assumed infalling satellite population underscores that robust predictions linking ICL properties to the underlying DM require well-constrained satellite stellar mass functions.
 Uncertainties in those inputs plausibly map onto a broad range of angular momentum and, particularly, energy offsets.
 Importantly, changes in the orbital energy and angular momentum offsets are driven primarily by intermediate- and high-mass satellites.
 Recomputing the ratios while imposing a minimum stellar mass cut shows that these offsets remain stable until a threshold of $\sim10^{10.5}$~M$_{\odot}$ over the full range of characteristic masses adopted.
 The energy differences are therefore driven almost entirely by massive satellites.
 We discuss this further in Appendix \ref{sec:energy_ratio_mmin}.